Ahmed8aa/Customer-Segmentaion-project/README.md

 Optimizing Customer Segmentation and Rewards Programs for Enhanced Engagement in the Online Travel Industry Project Description:

-Project Title: Optimizing Customer Segmentation and Rewards Programs for Enhanced Engagement in the Online Travel Industry

-Subtitle: Leveraging Data Insights and Advanced Analytics Techniques for Personalized Travel Experiences
+Leveraging Data Insights and Advanced Analytics Techniques for Personalized Travel Experiences

 Description: